seznam/ima/packages/testing-library/README.md

 Configure shared integration hooks through `setImaTestingLibraryClientConfig({ integration: { ... } })`. `initImaApp` also accepts per-call `initSettings`, `initBindApp`, `initServicesApp`, and `initRoutes` overrides.
 Map `^app/main$` in Jest when the application entry is not available at the default path.

-Configure the environment only through `setImaTestingLibraryServerConfig({ environment })` in the Jest config.
-It defaults to `test`, is applied as `IMA_ENV` while the JSDOM HTML is generated, and therefore takes precedence over an `IMA_ENV` value coming from the shell.
+Configure the environment through `setImaTestingLibraryServerConfig({ environment })` in the Jest config.
+It defaults to `test` and is passed as `environmentName` to `createIMAServer`, so it takes precedence over shell variables and earlier server imports without changing `process.env`.

 **Important:** always `await clearImaApp(app)` in `afterAll`/`afterEach`.
-It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped timers, `console.assert`, `window.scrollTo`, the event listeners registered during the boot, and all AOP hooks.
-Forgetting to call it will leak state into subsequent test suites.
+It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped timers, `console.assert`, `window.scrollTo`, and all AOP hooks.
+It also removes listeners registered through the application's `$Window.bindEventListener`, while preserving React's document-level listeners.
+Directly registered native listeners must be removed by their owner during teardown.
+Forgetting cleanup will leak state into subsequent tests.

 ## Usage